pewssh/s3-migration/README.md

-# s3-migration - a CLI for migrating AWS S3 bucket to Züs dStorage
+# s3-migration - a CLI tool for migrating AWS S3 bucket to Züs dStorage

 s3-migration is a command line interface (CLI) tool that helps migrate files from S3 bucket to Züs dStorage.